Other Names for this Disease

 On this page

-Complications from Gorham's disease may occur when fluids build-up (pleural effusion) in the space between the membrane that surround each lung and line the chest cavity (chylothorax).
+Complications from Gorham's disease may occur when fluids build-up in the space between the membrane that surround each lung and line the chest cavity (pleural effusion).
 This can have serious consequences, including loss of protein, malnutrition, and respiratory distress and failure.

 The Human Phenotype Ontology provides the following list of signs and symptoms for Gorham's disease.
 If the information is available, the table below includes how often the symptom is seen in people with this condition.
 You can use the MedlinePlus Medical Dictionary to look up the definitions for these medical terms.